List of Future GPX Cyber Formula characters: Drivers

-Nicknamed "Supersonic Knight," he was born on August 9, 1994, is 182 cm tall, and has a blood type of B. His special skill is giving domineering advice, and his hobby is disguising.
+Nicknamed "Supersonic Knight," he was born in Japan on August 9, 1994, is 182 cm tall, and has a blood type of B. His special skill is giving domineering advice, and his hobby is disguising.

 Formerly an F1 driver for Missing Link, he joined Cyber Formula to conceal his true identity.
 He won his debut race in the opening round in the U.S., and finished second in the following round in Peru, making him a contender for the championship, but he was injured between the third and fourth rounds and was forced to withdraw.
 Realizing that he had little time left to live as a racer, he returned to CF from the fifth round of the British Grand Prix in 2016 (11) in order to teach Hayato the rigors of being a racer.
 Despite only competing from the 5th round, he wins 4 races in 5 rounds and joins the championship contenders.
 In the final race of the season in Japan, due to his optic nerve reaching its limit, he had to drive with his eyes closed for the last part of the race, relying only on the voice guidance of the cyber system.

 He has many accomplishments as a racer and is a very confident person.
 When he reappeared in 11 as Schumacher, he often exasperated Hayato with his high-handed provocations.
 His skills as a racer are considerable, and he showed all kinds of moves, not only in frontal attacks, but also in the dirty side, such as obstructing the qualifying against Randall and feinting at the start, which Hayato must surpass to become a true racer.
 He retired after the final race of 2016 in 11 and became the manager of the Sugo team in ZERO.
 His eyesight, which at one point was reduced to the verge of blindness, has greatly improved thanks to subsequent advances in medical technology.
 In SAGA, his eyesight recovered enough to allow him to serve as a test driver while also serving as a manager, and he drove the Garland himself, taunting Hayato with techniques that belied his blanks, even though it was a test run.

 In the cassette/CD dramas, he was made fun of for his well-timed phone calls and his preaching habits.
 The sunglasses from his time as Schumacher (a reference to his name) often appear in ZERO and later, worn by players from the Union under pseudonyms (but not serving to conceal their true identities).
 When he saw it, he became uncharacteristically agitated and showed a comical side.

 His alias was named after Michael Schumacher.
 In the last part of the TV series, he is depicted as being at Benetton Formula, Schumacher's team at the time of the broadcast.